Joint Embedding of Structural and Functional Brain Networks with Graph Neural Networks for Mental Illness Diagnosis: Experiments

 \subsection{Visualization}

 To qualitatively examine the effectiveness of our method, we visualize the embeddings learned by our model from clinical perspective.
-In Figure \ref{fig:visualization}, we show the learned node embeddings in the left panel, where the coordinate system represents neuroanatomy and color denotes the intensity of brain activities.
-It is seen from the figure that node embeddings from structural and functional perspectives are widely different to each other.
-We also present the visualization for graph embeddings representing the factor strengths for both patients and health controls.
-We observe a relatively positive correlation in the controls' embeddings, while the patients have a relatively negative correlation with the factors.
+In Figure \ref{fig:visualization}, we plot the learned node embeddings in the left panel, where the coordinate system represents neuroanatomy and color denotes the intensity of brain activities.
+It is seen from the figure that node embeddings from structural and functional perspectives demonstrate wide discrepancies to each other.

+We also present the visualization for graph embeddings representing the factor strengths for both patients and health controls in the right panel.
+We observe a relatively positive correlation in the embeddings of the control group, while the patients have a relatively negative correlation with these factors.
 It is thus evidently necessary to properly model and combine both views to deliver ideal clinical diagnoses.